How To Pass An Api Key From Outside Your App Tree

 TabController

-Coordinates the tab selection between a TabBar and a TabBarView.
+- Coordinates the tab selection between a

 TabBar

-Displays a horizontal row of tabs.
+- Displays a horizontal row of tabs.

 Tab

-Creates a material design TabBar tab.
+- Creates a material design TabBar tab.

 TabBarView

-Displays the widget that corresponds to the currently selected tab.
+- Displays the widget that corresponds to the currently selected tab.

 // Flutter TabController controller = TabController ( length: 2 , vsync: this ); TabBar ( tabs: < Tab >[ Tab ( icon: Icon ( Icons . person ),), Tab ( icon: Icon ( Icons . email ),), ], controller: controller , ),